ken-bimmel/jedi-on-tauntauns/rules/rules.md

 | Tough                  | 2 IP | You can sustain two Minor Injuries before receiving a Major Injury.                                                                                                                                                                                                                                               |
 | Will of the Force      | 3 IP | Once per session you may choose to spend your Destiny Points during your roll, instead of after the roll.
 This means that you may spend Destiny Points to cause a die to explode.                                                                                                                                 |

+## Injury Levels

+All player characters have five Injury Levels by default.
+These levels are as follows:

+1. Uninjured
+2. Minor Injury
+3. Major Injury
+4. Unconscious
+5. Dead

+When a character has a Major Injury, they receive a -2 penalty to all checks.
+An Unconscious character automatically fails all checks except Grit checks, to which they receive a -4 penalty.

+### Harm

+Generally, aggressive actions are resolved with a Contested Check with the aggressor rolling Fight and the Defender rolling Grit.
+If the aggressor succeeds, their attack inflicts one Injury Level.

+### Healing

+When a character has an Injury Level, they can generally heal that Injury Level by benefitting from a successful Brains check.
+Additionally, they could recover once a sufficient amount of time has passed.

 ## Character Creation

 When creating a new character, you will build your character out of a pool of 14 Improvement Points (IP).
 The mechanical character should be created following these steps: